menu

 Of important note, Northport is also a village of artists.
 Northport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Northport’s character.

-A relatively large number of people in Northport telecommute to their jobs.
-Overall, about 12.98% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.98% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Northport is a great place for families with children to consider.
 First of all, many other families with children live here, making Northport a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Northport has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Northport’s overall crime rate is lower than average for the country.

 Northport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Northport in 2022 was $79,808, which is wealthy relative to New York and the nation.
 This equates to an annual income of $319,232 for a family of four.